profullstack/mcp-server/README.md

-# MCP Server (Model Control Protocol)
+# MCP Server (Model Context Protocol)

-A generic, modular server for implementing the Model Control Protocol (MCP).
+A generic, modular server for implementing the Model Context Protocol (MCP).
 This server provides a framework for controlling and interacting with various models through a standardized API.

 ## Features

 - Modular architecture for easy extension
 - Dynamic module loading
 - Core model management functionality
-- Standardized API for model control
+- Standardized API for model context
 - Simple configuration system
 - Logging utilities
 - Enhanced module structure with proper separation of concerns